nancopeland/nancopeland.github.io/slate-ios-app.md

 - 3 out of 10 users mentioned how they like the “save” feature

 **Podcasts**
-- 8 out of 10 users were confused by the headphones icon (the headphones icon is how you get to the Podcasts section), some users thought this icon was for accessibility
+- 8 out of 10 users were confused by the headphones icon (the headphones icon is how you get to the podcasts section), some users thought this icon was for accessibility
 - Most of these users looked in the regular menu first for “Podcasts”
 - Half of the users thought the podcasts page should land on “Shows” first instead of “Latest”
 - 3 out of 10 users said linking from Slate’s app to the show in podcast apps would be helpful